-If one boat starts, sails the course and finishes within the time limit for that race, if any, all boats that finish shall be scored according to their finishing places unless the race is abandoned.
-If no boat finishes within the race time limit, the race committee shall abandon the race.
+If one board starts, sails the course and finishes within the time limit for that race, if any, all boards that finish shall be scored according to their finishing places unless the race is abandoned.
+If no board finishes within the race time limit, the race committee shall abandon the race.